robmarkcole/fire-detection-from-images/tensorflow/object-detection/tflite/README.md

 * Tensorboard output (need to learn how to use)
 * Relies on training scripts, which are tedious to use and debug
 * Reported metrics are loss & DetectionBoxes_Precision/mAP
-* **Summary: using these scripts is painful and use of tensorboard is overcomplicated.
-Tf1 is concern as means these will be updated.
-Failed to export tflite file which was main goal.
-Prefer to try yolo/pytorch next**
+* **Summary: Tf1 is concern as means these will be updated.
+Failed to export tflite file which was main goal**

 ### Summary of steps
 * Install TensorFlow object detection library and dependencies